Premarital Counseling: What It Is And Why You Should Do It?

 Compatibility tests or questionnaires - Often given in conjunction with other types of premarital counseling, compatibility tests (while sounding intimidating) are simply assessments designed to find areas where you and your partner already have a strong foundation of respect and communication and to identify areas that may require you to revisit and spend more time discussing.
 These assessments aren't meant to be a pass or fail test, leaving you and your partner feeling discouraged if you didn't achieve perfect compatibility.
 Instead, you will most likely see them used as a resource to help facilitate your professional counseling by ensuring that you're addressing what most needs to be addressed in your relationship.

-Generally, these tests will consist of questions that you and your significant other will answer separately (may often by in the form of "never, sometimes, always" questions or other related forms) and then reconvene with your results to see where you may need to work on compatibility.
+Generally, these tests will consist of questions that you and your significant other will answer separately (may often be in the form of "never, sometimes, always" questions or something similar) and then reconvene with your results to see where you may need to work on compatibility.
 If you'd like to get an idea of what types of topics or questions you'll see on these premarital questionnaires there are a variety of examples online.
 A simple "premarital questionnaire" search will give you plenty of results.
 Just note that they there are a multitude of versions and you most likely won't find the exact one you'll be given online.

 Group courses and discussion-While couples generally don't just rely on group counseling for their marriage preparation, it can be helpful to have larger group discussions-both with engaged couples and married couples-to be exposed to different perspectives and ideas.
-You and your partner may learn of new strategies for conflict-resolution you hadn't thought of or feel a sense of relief in knowing that you aren't alone in struggling with a certain issue.
+You and your partner may learn of new strategies for conflict-resolution you hadn't thought of.
+You may also feel a sense of relief in knowing that you aren't alone in struggling with a certain issue.

 Benefits of Premarital Counseling